OpenSaMD/OpenSaMD/README.md

 My hope of doing it this way is that others coming after me won't have such a hard task set out for them to create a compliant SaMD.
-And also, that by making Radiotherapy AI's regulatory work be undergone completely out in the open it might enable to Radiotherapy AI to itself become the best version of itself through radical transparency:
+And also, that by making Radiotherapy AI's regulatory work be undergone completely out in the open it might enable Radiotherapy AI to become the best version of itself through radical transparency:

 > ... all things become visible when they are exposed by the light, for
 > everything that becomes visible is light -- [Ephesians